-OF CORPORACIÓN FINANCIERA ALBA, S.A.
-AND SUBSIDIARIES FOR THE YEAR ENDED 31 DECEMBER 2021
+CORPORACIÓN FINANCIERA ALBA, S.A. and Subsidiaries NON-FINANCIAL INFORMATION STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2021

-1. INTRODUCTION
+1. Introduction

-This Non-Financial Information Statement, which forms part of the consolidated directors' report of Corporación Financiera Alba, S.A. and its subsidiaries, is published in compliance with Spanish Non-Financial Information and Diversity Law 11/2018, of 28 December, which amended the Spanish Commercial Code, the Consolidated Spanish Limited Liability Companies Law approved by Legislative Royal Decree 1/2010, of 2 July, and Spanish Audit Law 22/2015, of 20 July, in matters concerning Non-Financial Information and Diversity.
+This non-financial information statement, which forms part of the consolidated directors' report of Corporación Financiera Alba, S.A. and its subsidiaries, is published in compliance with Spanish Non-Financial Information and Diversity Law 11/2018, of 28 December, which amended the Spanish Commercial Code, the Consolidated Spanish Limited Liability Companies Law approved by Legislative Royal Decree 1/2010, of 2 July, and Spanish Audit Law 22/2015, of 20 July, in matters concerning non-financial information and diversity.

 Corporación Financiera Alba, S.A. ("Alba") is an investment company holding significant ownership interests in various listed and unlisted companies with activities in diverse economic sectors, which also owns property assets.
-It also holds participations in companies through private equity activities.
+It also holds interests in companies through venture capital activities.

-The following chart details the companies in which Alba has shareholder interests:
+The following chart details the companies in which Alba has ownership interests.